digraphs/Digraphs/README.md

    Make sure that there are no uncommitted changes, as they will be lost when following these instructions.

-2. Make sure the `gh-gap` remote exists and is in doubt.
+2. Make sure the `gh-gap` remote exists and has the correct URL.
 If in doubt, just re-add it:
    ```
    git remote remove gh-gap
    git remote add gh-gap https://github.com/gap-system/GitHubPagesForGAP